DV8’s archive now catalogued and available to view

 As the image below shows, the film was then manually wound onto a core, through a duration counter and viewer, so the film could be viewed, notes about the content recorded, and an estimated duration taken.
 The film was also lightly cleaned during this process.
 With manual film inspections, although possible to view the moving images, it is not possible to listen to any sound recordings, which makes the content more difficult to identify.

-Nigel Bryant, AV Digitisation Officer manually winding film from a reel onto a core16mm film viewer and counter
+Nigel Bryant, AV Digitisation Officer manually winding film from a reel onto a core

 The majority of the films within the collection were stored on 2” cores or projection reels, so during the inspections all the films were wound onto the larger 3” cores for optimum storage.
 Each film was assessed for physical damage including scratches, perforation damage, mould, dirt and oil, warpage and colour fading.
 Splices were also inspected and repaired or reinforced where required.